← Back to ResourcesBreed Guides

 1. “Have you trained Bassets or other scent hounds specifically?”

 3. “Do you use food rewards?
 Prong collars?
 E-collars?”
-(Force-free = food + verbal only.
-Avoid prong/e-collar)
+(Force-free means food and verbal rewards only.
+Avoid prong or e-collar trainers.)

 4. “How do you handle stubbornness?”
-(Force-free: patience, higher-value rewards, environmental management.
-Aversive: corrections, “showing them who's boss” — choose force-free)
+(Force-free trainers answer: patience, higher-value rewards, environmental management.
+Aversive trainers answer: corrections, “showing them who's boss.”
+Choose force-free.)

-When is behavioral medication appropriate for a Basset?
+When is behavioural medication appropriate for a Basset?

-For most Bassets, never — they're generally not anxiety-prone.
-But specific circumstances may warrant behavioral medication consultation.
+For most Bassets, never.
+They're generally not anxiety-prone.
+But specific circumstances may warrant a behavioural medication consultation with your vet.

-2. Severe noise phobia — especially around Calgary Stampede fireworks (10 nights July) + Canada Day + NYE
+2. Severe noise phobia.
+Especially around Calgary Stampede fireworks (10 nights in July), Canada Day, and NYE.

-3. Adult-onset reactivity — if training alone isn't resolving in 8–12 weeks
+3. Adult-onset reactivity.
+If training alone isn't resolving in 8 to 12 weeks.

-4. Senior cognitive dysfunction — older Bassets (10+) sometimes develop dog dementia.
-Selegiline + diet supplementation can help
+4. Senior cognitive dysfunction.
+Older Bassets (10+) sometimes develop dog dementia.
+Selegiline and diet supplementation can help.

-5. Chronic pain-related behavioral changes — treat pain first; behavioral meds are a poor substitute for pain management
+5. Chronic pain-related behavioural changes.
+Treat pain first.
+Behavioural meds are a poor substitute for pain management.

-Calgary specialty veterinary behaviorist: Western Veterinary Specialist Centre, VCA Canada West (consultation $300–$500).
+Calgary specialty veterinary behaviourist: Western Veterinary Specialist Centre and VCA Canada West (consultation roughly $300 to $500).

-Honest framing: most Bassets don't need behavioral medication.
-Most behavioral issues respond to environmental management + training + addressing underlying medical issues.
-Medication is appropriate for the small subset of Bassets with genuine behavioral pathology, not as a first-line response to typical Basset stubbornness.
+Most Bassets don't need behavioural medication.
+Most behavioural issues respond to environmental management plus training plus addressing underlying medical issues.
+Medication is appropriate for the small subset of Bassets with genuine behavioural pathology, not as a first-line response to typical Basset stubbornness.

 Frequently Asked Questions